Renan-Luiz/Numerical-Methods/README.md

 # Numerical-Methods

-In this repository there are two programs, temperature_distribution.py and heat_equation.py.
+In this repository there are two programs, temperature_distribution.py and heat_equation.py, which were developed for the discipline Numerical Methods and Applications of the Polytechnic School of the University of São Paulo.

 In temperature_distribution.py, the temperature distribution problem in a bar can be solved by using one of three following numerical methods: explicit euler, implicit euler and Crank-Nicolson method.